 To rebuild your PS4 database, make sure your PS4 is off, then hold the power button until you hear two beeps (one upon pressing the button, another several seconds later).
 This should boot your PS4 into Safe Mode.

 Plug your PS4 controller into your PS4 via a USB cable (Bluetooth doesn’t work on this screen), and select the ‘Rebuild Database’ option.
 After a few minutes, your PS4 database should be rebuilt, and hopefully, the PS4 corrupted database woes will be gone.

 Note that this process can take several hours, during which time you must not turn off your console.
 You will often see a black screen, and this is normal.
 Allow this process to finish completely and you’ll be good to go once more.

-If the PS4 database corruption symptoms keep happening even after rebuilding the database, it’s time to initialize PS4.
+If the PS4 database corruption [CE-34054-6] symptoms keep happening even after rebuilding the database, it’s time to initialize PS4.

 Initialization of your PS4 system restores system settings to default values.
 This process is often referred to as a “factory” or “hard” reset.
 It deletes data saved on system storage and deletes all users and their data from the system.

 To carry out this operation, you need to boot up into Safe Mode first.
 Note that the Safe Mode should only be used when one is experiencing major problems.
-Problems such as PS4 database corruption that could not be fixed by rebuilding, system failures, game error, recurrent errors, or boot issues.
+Problems such as PS4 database corruption that could not be fixed by rebuilding, system failures, game errors, recurrent errors, or boot issues.